icco/pseudoweb/_posts/2010-01-30-the-black-perl.md

 location: Linnaea's Cafe, San Luis Obispo, CA
 ---

 I know, I know, two posts in a row?
 What is he thinking?
-Well I cam across this post on <a href="http://news.ycombinator.com/item?id=1089420">Hacker News</a>, and it was pretty awesome, so I wanted to repost it here.
+Well I came across this post on <a href="http://news.ycombinator.com/item?id=1089420">Hacker News</a>, and it was pretty awesome, so I wanted to repost it here.

 This block of code is written in Perl.
 I don't know much Perl, but it's a pretty cool language, and I do love poetry.
 Anything that can combine poetry